Le Monastier-Pin-Moriès

 Le Monastier-Pin-Moriès ([lə mɔnastje pɛ̃ mɔʁjɛs]; Lo Monastièr) is a former commune in the Lozère département in southern France.
+It was created in 1974 by the merger of two former communes: Le Monastier and Pin-Moriès.
 On 1 January 2016, it was merged into the new commune of Bourgs-sur-Colagne.

 Geography

 The Colagne flows southward through the eastern part of the commune, forms part of its south-eastern border, then flows into the Lot, which forms part of the commune's southern border.